dcunited001/te-xel-io/app/posts/2015-01-27-lean-kanban-and-anime.md

 Another series I'm currently watching is Log Horizon.
 It's pretty good so far.
 I'm not sure why it took me so long to start watching it.
 It involves players getting stuck inside an MMORPG game.
 I haven't finished watching Sword Art Online and while both series are very good, these virtual world stories just didn't immediately appeal to me for some reason.

 In [S1E7](http://www.hulu.com/watch/573389#i0,p1,d0), one group of players has discovered how to make real food that actually has a taste in the world, whereas most of the virtual food is tasteless.
 They also have a need to make a lot of money, so they pull together and decide to launch a restaurant business.
-The episode is mostly about how the market their business, protect intellectual property (the means of making tasty food), estimate profits, and discuss pursuing investment from the three biggest merchant guilds in Akihabara.
+The episode is mostly about how they market their business, protect intellectual property (the means of making tasty food), estimate profits, and discuss pursuing investment from the three biggest merchant guilds in Akihabara.
 Again, there's a surprising level of depth behind the decisions characters make and it exposes their thought process to you.

 In the next episode, [S1E8](http://www.hulu.com/watch/575971#i0,p7,d0), the same group of players begins deliberation with the merchant guilds and the episode deals with negotiation tactics, a subject with many subtleties and paradoxes.
 For example, you need to withhold information, but be honest with your partners at the same time, while balancing that with your partners' motivation for success.
 There are a lot of mistakes you could make and you not only have to understand the reasoning behind negotiation tactics, but your team needs to be able to pull it off too.
 If someone on your team is a weak link, they could ruin it by unintentionally disclosing information.
 The main character skillfully leads his other capable team members through the negotiations and they develop a beneficial partnership with said merchant guilds.